 - The built-in stripper is self-adjusting

-- The size compatibility is 6.00mm to 8.00mm cable jacket OD, covering everything from trueCABLE Cat5e Shielded Riser and thicker.
+- The size compatibility is 6.00 to 8.00mm cable jacket OD, covering everything from trueCABLE Cat5e Shielded Riser and thicker.

 - It helps to roll the cable between your thumb and forefinger to make it more round before stripping.
-This reduces the chances of slicing the cable shield or nicking a conductor.
+This reduces the chances of nicking a conductor.

 The internal spline is found on all trueCABLE Cat6 and Cat6A cables.
 The purpose is to improve performance by reducing pair to pair crosstalk.
 We did not add it to make your life difficult!

 Untwist time.
 You can toss your free tool when done.
 Check to be sure the conductors are untwisted as much as practical, but not more than necessary.
 In other words, right down to the cable jacket but no further.

 - Cable jacket pieces are ideal for untwisting conductor pairs